5 Types of Stucco for Homes: A Complete Guide

 Photo: traveler1116 / E+ / Getty Images

-Colored stucco consists of a base stucco mixed with your chosen pigment to create a colored effect.
+Colored stucco is just a stucco product that contains a dye formulated specifically for stucco siding.
 The base can be traditional, synthetic, or acrylic stucco, and you will find a wide variety of pigments available to mix in.

-If you know you want a particular color, using colored stucco is the preferred method compared to painting the stucco because it lasts longer.
+If you know you want a particular color and don’t want to have to worry as much about fading colors, using colored stucco is the preferred method compared to painting the stucco because it lasts longer.
 Many homeowners choose to use colored stucco and then use paint for touch ups.

 ProsCons